Robert Balfour, Lord Balfour of Burleigh1

 Last Edited=19 Dec 2008

-He was given the name of Robert Arnot at birth.2 His name was legally changed to Robert Balfour.2 On 25 January 1621 he sat as a Peer in Parliament.2 He was styled as Lord Balfour of Burleigh on 25 January 1621.3 He was invested as a Privy Counsellor (P.C.)
-[Scotland].2 He was a Commissioner for a peace treaty with England in 1640.3 He held the office of President of the Session on 11 June 1640.2 He was a Commissioner for a peace treaty with England in 1641.3 He fought in the Battle of Aberdeen on 12 September 1644, where he was defeated by Montrose.2 He fought in the Battle of Kilsyth on 15 August 1645, where he was again defeated by Montrose.2 He was a Commissioner of the Treasury and Exchequer in 1649.2 He was Colonel of the county Fife in 1649.2 He has an extensive biographical entry in the Dictionary of National Biography.4
+He was given the name of Robert Arnot at birth.2 His name was legally changed to Robert Balfour.2 On 25 January 1621 he sat as a Peer in Parliament.2 He was styled as Lord Balfour of Burleigh on 25 January 1621.3 He was appointed Privy Counsellor (P.C.)
+[Scotland]2 He was a Commissioner for a peace treaty with England in 1640.3 He held the office of President of the Session on 11 June 1640.2 He was a Commissioner for a peace treaty with England in 1641.3 He fought in the Battle of Aberdeen on 12 September 1644, where he was defeated by Montrose.2 He fought in the Battle of Kilsyth on 15 August 1645, where he was again defeated by Montrose.2 He was a Commissioner of the Treasury and Exchequer in 1649.2 He was Colonel of the county Fife in 1649.2 He has an extensive biographical entry in the Dictionary of National Biography.4

 Children of Robert Balfour, Lord Balfour of Burleigh and Margaret Balfour, Baroness Balfour of Burleigh